jinnovation/kele.el/docs/how-tos/usage.md

     `kele-resource` supports [custom resources] too!

+!!! note

+    Individual bindings within `kele-resource` are enabled/disabled based on your permissions in the given cluster.
+For example, if you do not have `get` permission for the given resource, the `g` key will be disabled -- likewise the `l` key with `list` permission.

 `kele-resource` will first prompt you to select the **kind** that you'd like to work with, after which you can choose to **get** a specific object of that kind by name.
 If the resource is namespaced, you will also be presented with the